ryanam26/DonkiesAPI/README.md

 ### Difference between Stripe and Dwolla.

 When user added Item via Plaid Link - we can fetch all accounts that available for institution.
 In Stripe we already can get stripe token for any account and assign account as funding source for transfers.
+All institutions should have "auth" product.
+Not "auth" institutions can not be integrated to Stripe.
+In case with Dwolla and micro-deposits for not "auth" institutions it is not possible to get account_number and routing_number by Plaid API.

 In Dwolla we need to create funding source first - via IAV or micro-deposits.
 To create funding source - we also need to create customer in Dwolla (user's profile should be completed).
 With Stripe user doesn't need to complete profile.